BehindTheMusicTree/the-music-tree-api/CONTRIBUTING.md

 ### 3. Developing

-See [code-style.md](code-style.md) for coding standards and best practices.
+See [DEVELOPMENT.md](DEVELOPMENT.md) for comprehensive coding standards and best practices.
 Key points:

 - One class per file
 - Use field name constants from `Fields.py` files
 - Follow Django best practices
 - Use type hints where appropriate
-- Follow the project's code style conventions
+- Use `AppValidationException` instead of DRF validation exceptions
+- Private resource filtering includes user in query

 ### 4. Testing